AudiencePlayer/audienceplayer-embed-player/README.md

 -   **posterImageUrl (optional)** - image that will be used as the initial player background image.
 -   **autoplay (optional)** - if true, player will start playing once loaded (mobile devices may have this disabled to protect bandwidth)
 -   **fullScreen (optional)** - if true, player will start in full screen once loaded
--   **hasNomadics (option)** - indicates if your player supports nomadic watching.
+-   **continueFromPreviousPosition (option)** - indicates if your player supports nomadic watching.
 It is true by default.

 The `play()` method mentioned before provides a promise that, in case of successful asset fetch will return the player's config, otherwise - the error occurred.